nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 Normally I would write tests for the following code and verify that model mapping is working correctly, but I'll skip unit testing to keep it simple.

 In the appropriate methods ("Create", "Edit", or "PrepareSomeModel") add the code to set this property.
-In most case it's not required because it's automatically handled by *AutoMapper* in the `.ToModel()` method.
+In most cases, it's not required because it's automatically handled by *AutoMapper* in the `.ToModel()` method.

 In the public method to save entity (usually: "Create" or "Edit" methods with `[HttpPost]` attribute)